-Well, it was tough game indeed with the two sides looking to cancel out each other, with all eyes on the stadium and TV screens fixed on the two players to see who would come out top in this battle of wits, although, in essence, there is no basis for comparison between the two in the long run as Ronaldo’s consistency since his entry into limelight can be matched by no other, except his perennial rival Messi.
+Well, it was a tough game indeed with the two sides looking to annul each other’s threats, with all eyes on the stadium and TV screens fixed on the two players to see who would come out top in this battle of wits.
+However, there is no basis for comparison between the two in the long run as Ronaldo’s consistency since his entry into limelight can be matched by no other, except his perennial rival Messi.

 Wow!
 I guess Ronaldo exclaimed within.
-This was an opportunity for him to showcase one of his skillsets and exert his supremacy.
+This was an opportunity for him to showcase one of his skill sets and exert his supremacy.
 The free kick, although well taken and on target was met with sprawling and diving Egyptian bodies and was blocked off the danger area.
-This was sure to have eased Salah, who although seemed modest was also determined to make a point in the game, a point to prove the high footballing class he has attained recently.

 However, the Real Madrid man was not going to have it.
-He was going to keep on going till something paved.
-Ronaldo despite his status, has shown determination in games down to the last minute and last second, and this was not going to be an exception He was going to bide his time and strike when least expected, and he did it in style.
+He was going to keep on going till something happened.
+Ronaldo, despite his status, has shown determination in games down to the last minute and last second.
+This was not going to be an exception.
+He was going to bide his time and strike when least expected, and he did it in style.